DLR-TS/gdal/doc/source/drivers/vector/xodr.rst

       :choices: YES, NO
       :default: NO

       Whether to dissolve triangulated surfaces.
-All TIN layers of geometry type :cpp:class:`OGRTriangulatedSurface` can be simplified to single, simple :cpp:class:`OGRPolygon` geometries by setting this option to YES.
-This performs a :cpp:func:`UnaryUnion` which dissolves boundaries of all touching triangle patches.
+By setting this option to YES, all TIN layers of geometry type :cpp:class:`OGRTriangulatedSurface` will be simplified to single, simple :cpp:class:`OGRPolygon` geometries.
+This performs a :cpp:func:`UnaryUnion` which dissolves boundaries of all touching triangle patches and thus yields a slimmer dataset which often suffices for basic GIS usage.
+Be aware that this dissolving step increases processing time significantly.

 Examples
 --------